Occupational Safety and Health Administration (OSHA), Labor.

 III.
 Proposed Actions

-OSHA is requesting that OMB extend its approval of the information collection requirements contained in the standard on Grain Handling Facilities (29 CFR 1910.272).
-The Agency is requesting a reduction in the current burden hours from 68,782 to 24,392 (difference of 44,390 hours).
-This decrease is due to the reduction of grain handling facilities from 9,025 to 5,500.
-The Agency will summarize any comments submitted in response to this notice and will include this summary in the request to OMB.
+OSHA is requesting that OMB extend its approval of the information collection requirements contained in the Standard on Grain Handling Facilities (29 CFR 1910.272).
+The Agency is requesting to reduce its current burden hour estimate associated with this Standard from 70,355 hours to 68,762 hours for a total reduction of 1,593 hours.
+This adjustment decrease (based on new data obtained by the Agency) is a result of a decline in the number of grain elevators and mills from 19,791 to 19,121.
+The Agency will summarize the comments submitted in response to this notice and will include this summary in the request to OMB.

 Type of Review: Extension of a currently approved collection.